biemond/biemond-oradb/README.md

 or based on your own template

-Add your template to the template dir of the oradb module, the template must be have the following extension dbt.erb like dbtemplate_12.1.dbt.erb
+The template must be have the following extension dbt.erb like dbtemplate_12.1.dbt.erb, use puppetDownloadMntPoint parameter for the template location or add your template to the template dir of the oradb module
-Click here for an [12.1 db instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate_12.1.dbt.erb)
+- Click here for an [12.1 db instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate_12.1.dbt.erb)
-Click here for an [11.2 db asm instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate_11gR2_asm.dbt.erb)
+- Click here for an [11.2 db asm instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate_11gR2_asm.dbt.erb)

     oradb::database{ 'testDb_Create':